Have a question about adoption? Ask us! Talk to us now using our online live chat.

 Why do people adopt?

 Infertility is the most common reason for choosing to adopt.
 But not all families who adopt have experienced infertility.
 Some families choose adoption first, before, or instead of having birth children.
 Some families choose to adopt after having one or more children by birth.
 These families may adopt an infant, or they may be ready to consider putting their well-developed parenting skills to work by parenting an older child or a child with special needs.
-Single men or women or couples in gay or lesbian relationships may choose adoption as a way to form a family.

 What kinds of adoption are there?